Available LLC Names: Everything You Need to Know

 - Does your name include the required keywords or phrases as outlined by state laws?
 For instance, limited liability companies must include Limited Liability Company, LLC, or L.L.C. at the end of the business name.
 Remember, you cannot use restricted words such as inc. for an LLC.

 - Does the name sound suitable for online advertising?
 Is there a corresponding domain name available?
 What about social media usernames?

 Once you have your finalized list of business name ideas, check for LLC name availability.
 You can do this by searching your state's online database for current business registrations.
 Also, be sure to check trademarks to ensure you aren't violating an existing one.
 Search each name on the U.S. Patent and Trademark Office's database.
 The last thing you want to do is run into trademark issues when trying to get your LLC off the ground.

 There's one rule you should always apply if the business name you want is similar to another in the business: Avoid it.
 This is especially true if the competing business is a major player in your industry.
 The bigger the company is, the more likely it will have the resources to sue you for trademark infringement.

 There are, however, instances where you can use an existing name as long as it isn't famous.
 For example, if a company sells a drastically different product than you or is located in another region, you may be able to register the same name.

 If you need help with searching available LLC names, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.